Luanramos/orlandocity/README.md

-# Hi, This is a new project of Orlando City
+# Hello, this is a new project from the city of Orlando

-This project we will to start from zero.
+This project we will start from scratch.